nzifvi/Robot-Utilities/README.md

 ## Subliraries

 ### MathLib
 The MathLib library is a sublirary of Robot Utilities library.
 It's purpose is to provide multiple mathematical structures, such as matrices and vectors, and various operations associated with linear algebra and calculus.
-This sublirary is the foundation of how movement is planned and executed by the MovementEngine class-type object.
+This sublirary is the foundation of how movement is planned and executed by the MovementEngine class-type object: [Link Text](####MovementEngine.h).

 #### Vector.h